A quick reference to the way we do things at

 Duffy Books: We are a Duffy School and so our children are recipients of Duffy Books in Schools, giving them four free books at intervals throughout the year.
 Our preschoolers also receive a book on their birthday and a variety of role model assemblies, drama and literacy promoting events are organised annually.

 E Learning: Our school embraces e learning and provides opportunities for students to use a variety of devices in a variety of learning contexts.
-Parents are encouraged to use the school website to keep abreast of current learning and activities.
+Parents are encouraged to use the school website and our school facebook page to keep abreast of current learning and activities.

 Enrichment: Our students have access to enrichment opportunities; academic, sporting and cultural using expertise from within the staff, community and local area.